32 Movies with the Most Memorable Food Scenes

 The Julia in the title is, of course, famed French chef Julia Child—and watching Meryl Streep play her to perfection while cooking up a storm in some key scenes is like watching poetry in motion.
 Foodies of all kind were instantly mesmerized!

 The Big Lebowski

-Everyone loves “the Dude.”
-But when we first meet him, he’s in the grocery store buying half and half and proceeds to pay for the 69 cent purchase with a check!
-For anyone who has ever scrounged together their change in an attempt to buy some “staples” at the store, this scene is for you!
-Speaking of staples, there are the 40 Things Healthy Cooks Always Have in Their Kitchen.
+Everyone loves "the Dude."
+But when we first meet him, he's in the grocery store buying half-and-half and proceeds to pay for the 69-cent purchase with a check!
+For anyone who has ever scrounged together their change in an attempt to buy some kitchen staples at the store, this scene is for you!

 Legend has it that M&Ms were originally asked to be the candy of choice when Elliot and his siblings leave a trail for their alien friend E.T.
 Although M&Ms declined, the folks at Reese's Pieces were happy to help make their candy become a part of silver screen history.

 The brain, athlete, basket case, princess, and criminal learn a lot about each other during their day-long Saturday in detention.
 But lunchtime really says it all when Claire (the princess) eats some fancy sushi and Andrew (the athlete) has a hearty assortment of sandwiches, a quart of milk, a bag of cookies, a bag of potato chips, an apple, and a banana.
 Brian (the brain) has a mom-approved lunch of soup, apple juice, and a PB&J with the crusts cut off.
 Allison (the basket case) gets points for creativity with a sandwich filled with sugar from a pixie stix and Cap'n Crunch.
 Bender (the criminal) of course has nothing!